caps-/ft_printf/README.md

 # ft_printf 🇫🇷🇦🇺 (passed 120/100)

-Commented version of the code I submitted.
+Mostly commented version of the code I submitted.
+I'll do them all eventually, but there should be enough stuff in here for people to follow easily enough.